 Update (6 Years 4 Months Later)

 GoDaddy recently acquired MediaTemple hosting.
 I have a thing about Godaddy doing webhosting (I don’t like their hosting) so I switched my site that was on MediaTemple to DreamHost.

 Update (7 Years Later)

 I have created a test account with A2 Hosting.
 Their WordPress hosting looks pretty good.
-I particularly like how their SSD (Solid State Drive) hosting option is very reasonable.
+I particularly like how their SSD (Solid State Drive) hosting option looks reasonable.